Your dreams. Our mission.

 In response to escalating textbook costs, the Student Government Association at MassBay Community College established the Student Enrichment and Textbook Fund.
 In addition to private contributions, this fund has been established by a $5 per student (full & part time) waivable fee.
 Funds are limited and will be awarded on a first-come, first-served basis at the beginning of the Fall and Spring semesters.
 The Student Enrichment & Textbook Fund is managed by the MassBay Foundation.

-Contact the Office of Student Development directly for an application and complete description of the Student Enrichment & Textbook Fund.
+Download the application and complete description of the Student Enrichment & Textbook Fund.

 Each educational institution that receives federal funding must make a good faith effort to distribute mail voter registration forms to students.
 Voter registration forms are available in the Office of the Registrar and the Office of Student Development.